pajuna/vimrc/README.md

 This is a starting point for managing your ~/.vim/ and ~/.vimrc in a way that is compatible with Pajuna.

-**This repo works perfectly fine even if you are not using Pajuna to manage your workstaiton**

 This uses [vim-plug](https://github.com/junegunn/vim-plug) to manage all the vimplugins.

 ## Installation: